-Resolutions 17 and 18.
+Resolutions 16 and 17.
 Auditor

-Resolution 17 proposes the re-appointment of PricewaterhouseCoopers LLP ('PwC') as auditor of the Company, to hold office until the conclusion of the next general meeting at which accounts are laid before the Company.
+Resolution 16 proposes the re-appointment of PricewaterhouseCoopers LLP ('PwC') as auditor of the Company, to hold office until the conclusion of the next general meeting at which accounts are laid before the Company.
+PwC was re-appointed as auditor with effect from 1 January 2016 following a competitive tender process.
+There will be a mandatory rotation for the 2021 audit, and a competitive tender process will be conducted in advance of this time, if not earlier.
 The Company's Audit Committee recommends the re-appointment of PwC.

-Resolution 18 follows best corporate governance practice in authorising the Audit Committee to set the auditor's remuneration.
+Resolution 17 follows best corporate governance practice in authorising the Audit Committee to set the auditor's remuneration.